 Prospects who are still considering a university will respond to different content than those who have already applied.
 Parents who are discovering a private K-12 school for the first time will want vastly different information than those who are already preparing their children to enroll.

-When it comes to education content marketing, keeping the enrollment journey in mind is key to ensuring your audience sees the right content with the right message at the right time.
+When it comes to higher education content marketing, keeping the enrollment journey in mind is key to ensuring your audience sees the right content with the right message at the right time.

 Too often, however, schools are guilty of failing to do this.
 Some will focus too heavily on catering to new prospects, with content that focuses on introducing the school and its courses, but fail to offer content of real value for those further down the funnel, who may want information that’s more specific, in-depth, or helps to aid their final decision-making process.